conradakunga/Blog/_posts/2022-03-12-if-your-grandmother-had-wheels-she-wouldnt-be-a-bicycle-its-always-harder-than-you-think.md

 "What now?"

-"Time zones are not in fact static - they change due to various practical and poilitical reasons.
+"Time zones are not in fact static - they change due to various practical and political reasons.
 So you can't keep that as a static database in your app - you will have to be updating it."

 "What do you mean change?"